afff lawsuitafff lawsuitafff lawsuit

 • Kidney cancer

-There are also some studies that associate liver cancer, thyroid cancer, and non-Hodgkin’s lymphoma to consuming certain PFAS chemicals.
+There are also some studies that associate bladder cancer, prostate cancer, and pancreatic cancer to consuming certain PFAS chemicals.

 No, this claim will not negatively affect any pending VA Disability claims or any existing VA Disability Ratings or status.